hadeer-khaled/Red-Hat-Linux-ITI-Intake44/Lab_3/README.md

 ### 9. Edit in your profile to display date at login and change your prompt permanently.

 ### 10. Execute the following command :
-**- echo \ then press enter, What is the purpose of \ ?**
+-  echo \ then press enter, What is the purpose of \ ?

-     The backslash (\) will scape the newline character that I get when I press Enter.
+	- The backslash (\) will scape the newline character that I get when I press Enter.
-       It is indication that the command is not yet complete.
+	- It is indication that the command is not yet complete.

-**- Notice the prompt ”>” what is that?**
+- Nottice the prompt ”>” what is that
- 	It indicate that the shell is expecting more input to finish the command.
+	- It indicate that the shell is expecting more input to finish the command.

-**- how can you change it from “>” to “:”** export PS1=":"
+- How can you change it from “>” to “:”
+	- export PS1=":"

 ### 11. Create a Bash shell alias named ls for the “ls –l” command
 - Terminal level

   ![q11](q11_terminal)

 - User level
 	- step 1: open ~/.bashrc file
 	- step 2: write alias="ls -l"